A Circular Economy for Citizens

 Circular consumption

-By integrating these circular economy principles into their consumption practices, citizens can contribute to this transition towards a more responsible economy.
-They can thus influence production methods by consuming better and differently.
+By integrating these circular economy principles into your consumption practices, you can contribute to this transition towards a more responsible economy.
+You can thus influence production methods by consuming better and differently.